 State of E-Commerce

 One of the key players responsible for the development of digital marketing in Europe is Germany.
-Its large population of roughly 82 million people is eagerly buying products online.
-In 2018 the total revenue generated in Germany’s retail e-commerce was 70.35 billion U.S. dollars.
-The growth of revenues derived from consumer goods sold through online channels is projected to be at 6.13 billion bringing it to a grand total of 76.48 billion in 2019.
+Its large population of roughly 67.9 people is eagerly buying products online.
+In 2019 the total revenue generated in Germany’s retail e-commerce was 108.2 billion U.S. dollars.
 This makes Germany the 5th largest e-commerce market in the world, holding first place in Europe.

 Internet accessibility and infrastructure

 The reason behind such high revenue being created is the average German’s ability to access the internet whenever they desire.
-Being home to the highest mobile subscriber count in Western Europe with 32 million broadband users, combined with the highest percentage of internet users of 91%, turns Germany into a sophisticated digital market.
+Being home to the highest mobile subscriber count in Western Europe with approximately 92 million broadband users, combined with the highest percentage of internet users of 93%, turns Germany into a sophisticated digital market.
 And while this does make Germany one of the world’s digital leaders, overall it still lags behind other digital consumer nations such as France or Sweden.
-German networks in particular can be quite outdated, with only about 2.2% of the broadband connections being fiber optic connections.
-Having a relatively slow or stuttering internet connection can be common for some parts of Germany as it ranked 29th in the world in 2016 for average fixed broadband download speed with 40.38 Mbps and 72nd for average upload speed with around 8.3 Mbps, although the German government is on its way to deliver a faster fiber optic network to both rural and urban areas by 2025.
-The result of this is lower quality connection together with similar issues, which hinders costumer’s online experience.
+German networks in particular can be quite outdated, with roughly about 1.5 million of the broadband connections being fiber-optic connections.
+Having a relatively slow or stuttering internet connection can be common for some parts of Germany as it ranked 35th in the world in August 2020 for average fixed broadband download speed with 41.95 Mbps and 34th for average upload speed with around 27.25 Mbps, although the German government is on its way to deliver a faster fiber-optic network to both rural and urban areas by 2025.
+The result of this is lower quality connection together with similar issues, which hinders customers ’ online experience.
 Certain aspects of online marketing are adjusted accordingly to fit the local situation such as slightly lower resolution in certain ads.

 Especially when talking about mobile, in terms of digitalization Germany is far behind the rest of Europe.
 In order to get the same amount of broadband as in most other European countries, Germans would have to pay significantly more money which leads people to not wanting to watch videos while commuting.